lama7/blogtool/README.md

 + TAGS
 + POSTTIME
 + BLOGTYPE
++ COMMENTSTATUS
++ COMMENTID
++ PARENTID
++ AUTHOR
++ AUTHORURL
++ AUTHOREMAIL

 Notice, these are listed in caps.
 That's because the keywords should be capitalized in the header.
 Each keyword should be followed by a ':' and then an appropriate value.
 More on those below.
-Each line of the header is terminated simply with a carriage return.
-So don't try to put all the header stuff on a single line.
-To terminate a header, simply create a blank line.
+Each line of the header is terminated with a carriage return, so don't try to put all the header stuff on a single line.
+To terminate the header, simply create a blank line.
 Everything after that blank line is processed as post text and will be published on the blog.

+Keywords may also be given a list of values by using a comma (',') to separate each value.
+Because of this, the comma character *cannot* be used as part of a keyword value, for instance in the title of a post.

 For the purposes of posting, the required keywords are XMLRPC, NAME, USERNAME, PASSWORD, and BLOGTYPE.
 Without these, `blogtool` can't push anything up to a weblog.

-For keywords such as CATEGORIES and TAGS, a comma separated list can be supplied as the value.

 ### Keyword Definitions ###